mulinlab/3DCoop/usage.md

 Make sure the conda environment (`3DCoop` as example) has been activated before running the pipeline.

-The 3DCoop pipeline is running in sequential steps:
+The 3DCoop pipeline runs in sequential steps:

 ```shell
 # STEP1: prepare data for Jaccard calculation